ankitkaran99/seznik-eon-windows-print/README.md

 ## Notes

 - Keep the printer powered on and nearby while printing.
+- Most users should download the latest packaged build from the repository release page.
 - Users who do not want to install Python can run `dist\SeznikEONPrinterToolkit.exe`.
 - The GUI runs the same `bt_scan.py` and `bt_print.py` logic as the CLI tools.
 - `launch.vbs` uses `pythonw.exe` so the GUI opens without a terminal window.